codecov/codecov-api/README.md

 ### Building

-This project contains a makefile, to get up and running you will need to build the base image and the development image.
+This project contains a makefile.
 Run:

-    make build.base
-    make build.dev
+    make build

 To build the API.

 requirements.txt is used in the base image.
-If you make changes to requirements.txt you will need to run `make build.base` followed by `make build.dev`
+If you make changes to requirements.txt you will need to run `make build` again.

 ### Testing